Skip to content

 What is a patch management tool?

-A patch management tool automates the deployment of software updates across endpoints to fix vulnerabilities, improve performance, and maintain compliance.
+A patch management tool automates OS and third-party software updates across endpoints to fix vulnerabilities, improve stability, and support compliance.

 What is the best patch management tool?